funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: True

     Output control:
-        -a, --all             Activates or disables the disply of the all information in the table we print to stdout.
+        -a, --all             Activates or disables the display of the all information in the table we print to stdout.
                                 Configured value: False
         -ex, --execution      Activates or disables the display of the execution time.
                                 Configured value: False
         --colour, --color     Activates or disables the coloration to STDOUT.
                                 Configured value: True
+        --display-status {all,ACTIVE,INACTIVE,VALID,INVALID,MALICIOUS,SANE}
+                                Sets the status that we are allowed to print to STDOUT.

+                                Configured value: 'all'
         --hierarchical        Activates or disables the sorting of the files content (output) in a hierarchical order.
                                 Configured value: False